 Do I need insurance to rent a car in Washington?

-What are the different fuel policies?
+What is the difference between all the fuel policies?

-What type of fuel policy should I choose?
+What fuel policy should I get?

 Book your Washington car rental today